chains-project/bacardi/results/results_baseline_api_diff_cot_buggy/gpt-4o-mini/ea03f6488449fcfe8cd0a678b4c64891e1427a32/patches/patch1/responses/ContextedRedisGraph.java_response.txt

     @Override
     public RedisGraphTransaction multi() {
         Jedis jedis = getConnection();
-        redis.clients.jedis.Client client = jedis.getClient(); // Updated to use the new Client reference
+        redis.clients.jedis.Client client = jedis.getClient(); // Updated to use the new method
         client.multi();
         client.getOne();
         RedisGraphTransaction transaction = new RedisGraphTransaction(client, this);